ni9hty/pacg/README.md

 Related to the [Proxychain](https://github.com/rofl0r/proxychains-ng) package, i was too lazy to search for valid proxys and put them into my config.
 It's a golang script which check several conditions to be ready to work, grep proxys (2 by default) from [gimmeproxy API](https://gimmeproxy.com/) and write a custom proxychain config.

 Proxychains available config settings *dynamic* (order like in the chain but dead proxys skipped) and *random* (in combo with chain_len setting) are obsolete.
-So "scrict_chain" is what we want, our own working, individual chain.
+So "strict_chain" is what we want, our own working, individual chain.

 ```bash
 ./pacg --help